-Net position of the plan, which represents funds available to pay current and future pension benefits, increased by \$44,687 during the fiscal year to \$1,233,183.
+Net position of the plan, which represents funds available to pay current and future pension benefits, increased by \$60,502 during the fiscal year to \$1,293,685.

-OSERS experienced total additions of \$165,068 during this past fiscal year.
-The additions are represented by \$47,981 from employer contributions, \$35,254 from member contributions, \$8,614 from the State of Nebraska contributions, and \$73,217 from investment income.
+OSERS experienced total additions of \$186,641 during this past fiscal year.
+The additions are represented by \$55,564 from employer contributions, \$36,771 from member contributions and purchases of service, \$8,498 from the State of Nebraska contributions, and \$85,808 from net investment and other income.

-Pursuant to Nebraska Revised Statutes section 79-9,113(c) the Douglas County School District #0001 (District) is now required to contribute the amount noted by the actuary as necessary to maintain the solvency of the plan.
+Pursuant to Nebraska Revised Statutes section 79-9,113(c) as amended by LB 1005 (2015), the Douglas County School District #0001 (District) is required to contribute the amount noted by the actuary as necessary to maintain the solvency of the plan.
 This revised statute further defines solvency as an amount equal to or greater than the actuarially required contribution rate using a closed thirty-year amortization period.
-The additional actuarial determined contribution based upon the January 1, 2017 actuarial valuation for the year ended August 31, 2017 amounted to \$15,546.
-The additional actuarial determined contribution using a closed thirty-year amortization period as defined by the statute amounted to \$12,750.
-For the fiscal year ended August 31, 2017, the District contributed an additional contribution of \$12,750 to OSERS to meet the solvency requirement, and this amount is included in total employer contributions.
+For the fiscal year ended August 31, 2018, the District contributed an additional contribution of \$18,900 to OSERS to meet the solvency requirement, and this amount is included in total employer contributions.

-Total retirement benefits paid in fiscal year 2017 were \$114,319.
+Total retirement benefits paid in fiscal year 2018 were \$119,435.
 This represents monthly benefit payments to an average of 4,600 retirees each month.
 We continued to experience an increase in the number of employees who depart mid-career, continuing the increase in the refunds to members who elect to withdraw their employee contribution (plus interest).
-For the fiscal year ending August 31, 2017, OSERS paid out \$4,678 in refunds to former members.
+For the fiscal year ending August 31, 2018, OSERS paid out \$5,837 in refunds to former members.
 Refunds are paid to former District employees who are members, at the member's request whether they are vested or non-vested.
 A vested member requesting a refund is forfeiting their rights to a future retirement benefit from OSERS.